SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

-The use of argument labels can allow a function to be called in an expressive, sentence-like manner, while still providing a function body that is readable and clear in intent.
+The use of argument labels can allow a function to be called in an expressive, sentence-like manner, while still providing a function body that's readable and clear in intent.

 .. _Functions_OmittingParameterNames: